 All buildings at Seattle Center are fully accessible.
-Disabled parking is available at all lots.
-If a lot appears to be full, ask a Seattle Center attendant for disabled access.
+Disabled parking is available at all Seattle Center garages.
+If garages appear to be full, ask a Seattle Center attendant for disabled access.

 Besides the major routes to the Seattle Center via the Mercer Street or Stewart Street exits off I-5, consider using alternates routes, such as Highway 99, Denny Way and Elliot Avenue.

 Festival goers have even more options, such as walking or using the King County Water Taxi or the Washington State Ferry System.
 For more information, visit kingcounty.gov/transportation.aspx.